pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 Use the footnote in-text, or as a caption to the image, like so:

 .. figure:: milholland.jpg
-   :width: 350px
+   :width: 300px

    Inez Milholland [#f1]_

-The rest of your page would go here.
-Then finally at the end, have the footnotes:
+The rest of the text of your page would go here under your image.
+Then finally at the end of the page, you can list out your footnotes:

 .. [#f1] "`Inez Milholland <http://vcencyclopedia.vassar.edu/alumni/inez-milholland.html>`_".
 Vassar College Encyclopedia.
 2006.
 Retrieved 2012-07-21.